A warm welcome!

 (26.10.2018) Move accomplished = Herbarium reopened

 Since 1 October 2018, the Herbarium Senckenbergianum Frankfurt/M. (FR) is operational again at its new location.
 The collections are now all housed in air-conditioned and protected rooms in compact units.
-Together with the offices the botany department is now located in the Jügelhaus in Mertonstraße in the museum complex at Senckenberganlage 25.
+Together with the offices the botany division is now located in the Jügelhaus in Mertonstraße in the museum complex at Senckenberganlage 25.

 (16.10., ergänzt 17.10.2018) “Monocots VI” conference in Natal